Tips for installing the machine on FI

 procesy.sh

-which stores the output of the command
+, which saves the output of the

 top